 The way serotonin affects our bodies depends on where it’s being used in the body and to which receptors it is binding.

 How does tryptophan affect tiredness?

 Well the answer to this question is time.
-Tryptophan does boost your serotonin levels but it takes a while.
-Tryptophan is not the only amino acid that can be found in your turkey and it certainly isn’t the most common.
+Tryptophan does boost your serotonin levels, but while awake, it takes a time for the body to build up sleep pressure (homeostatic sleep drive) to really allow serotonin to take affect on sleep.
+Additionally, tryptophan is not the only amino acid that can be found in your turkey and it certainly isn’t the most common.
 Because of its low volume compared to other amino acids your body doesn’t processes it quickly.

-Tryptophan may not work quickly but is an important amino acid to put into your body.
+Tryptophan may not work quickly, but is an important amino acid to put into your body.
 Tryptophan leads to serotonin production and serotonin is a key hormone when it comes to regulating your body.
-Serotonin help regulate your mood and it is a key player when it comes to your sleeping, eating, and digestion.
+Serotonin helps regulate your mood and it is a key player when it comes to your sleeping, eating, and digestion.